occopus/docs/sphinx/source/user-doc-clouds.rst

 Azure
 -----

-The Azure resource plugin of Occopus enables the usage of `Azure <https://azure.microsoft.com//>`_ resources.
+The Azure and Azure ACI resource plugins of Occopus enables the usage of `Azure <https://azure.microsoft.com//>`_ resources.

 OCCI
 ----